mfactory-osaka/ESPTimeCast/README.md

 Other development boards using these chips may work,
 but pin mapping and USB behavior can vary.

+&nbsp;
+#### 🔄 Updating ESPTimeCast

+ESPTimeCast supports two ways to update your device:

+#### 🌐 OTA Updates (Wi-Fi)
+Update your device wirelessly directly from the Web UI — no cable required.

+> Fully supported for devices installed using the Web Installer.
+> Manual installations (e.g. via Arduino IDE) may have limited OTA support.

+#### 🔌 Web Installer Updates (USB)
+Update your device through the Web Installer using a USB connection.

+- Option to **preserve your settings** (no erase)
+- Works on all supported devices
+- Recommended if OTA is unavailable

+> Requires a Web Serial compatible browser (Chrome, Edge, or Brave).

+&nbsp;
 📌 **Wiring guide:**
 See the [hardware connection table](https://github.com/mfactory-osaka/ESPTimeCast#-wiring-your-esptimecast).

-🔄 **About Updates:**
-The browser-based update feature is designed for installations originally flashed using the Web Installer.
-If you installed ESPTimeCast manually via Arduino IDE, the web update function may not work reliably.

-> Requires Chrome, Edge, or Brave (Web Serial support).

 &nbsp;
 ## 📦 3D Printable Case